What has a lot of protein?

 Bread (average)

-• Product type, preparation, and exact variety affect the final protein content.
+• The type of product, the preparation, and also the exact variety of the product influence the final protein content.

-• The table is not exhaustive; we focused on some of the most protein-dense and commonly used foods.
+• The table is not exhaustive; there are simply too many products to list them all.
+Therefore, we have focused on some of the most protein-rich and widely consumed foods.

-Of course, fruit also contains protein.
-However, amounts are comparatively small, so we chose not to include fruit in our “What is high in protein” list.
-You can still make smart choices and opt for more protein-rich fruits such as berries (especially elderberries at 2.5 g) or passion fruit at 2.2 g protein.
+Of course, it also contains Fruit Proteins.
+However, the amounts are so small in comparison that we decided not to include them in our list of “What has a lot of protein”. to absorb.
+But you can also make smart choices when selecting your fruit and Varieties with higher protein content such as berries (especially elderberry with 2.5 g) or passion fruit with 2.2 Choose g of protein.

-One product category is still missing in our overview of “What is high in protein?”.
-Clearly: protein powders.
-If they aren’t high in protein—what is?
-Let’s take a closer look.
+One product category is still missing from our overview on the topic "What has a lot of protein?".
+Quite clearly: protein powder.
+If they don't contain much protein, then what?
+Let's take a closer look.

-Protein powders, protein bars & co. can help you meet your daily protein needs.
-That said, protein shakes are not a replacement for balanced meals.
-As a small snack, a quick protein boost, or—exceptionally—as a breakfast substitute when time is tight, protein shakes are great.
+Of course, protein powders can also be used, Protein bars & Protein shakes can help meet your daily protein needs.
+However, it's important to understand that they are not a substitute for balanced meals.
+But they are great as a small snack, a quick protein boost, or as an occasional breakfast replacement when time is short.

-• Quality: preferably organic quality, sensible and high-quality ingredients, high protein content, as clean as possible
+• Quality: Ideally organic quality, sensible and high-quality ingredients, high protein content, as clean as possible

-• Biological value of the protein (more on this below)
+• biological value of the protein (more on that in a moment)

 %-product_content-%